YapengTian/AVE-ECCV18/README.md

 # AVE

-Yapeng Tian, Jing Shi, Bochen Li, Zhiyao Duan, Chenliang Xu.
-Audio-Visual Event Localization in Unconstrained Videos, ECCV 2018.
+Audio-Visual Event Localization in Unconstrained Videos (To appear in ECCV 2018)